<img src="https://secure.7-companycompany.com/795789.png" style="display:none;">

 What does parental engagement look like?

-Parental engagement can be broken down into six separate categories:
+Parental engagement can be broken down into six categories:

-Parents can support their children’s education by providing a healthy home environment that promotes learning.
-For instance, reading to and in front of their children. - Communication
+• Parenting: Parents can support their children’s education by providing a healthy home environment that promotes learning.
+For instance, reading to and in front of their children.

-When parents ask their children questions about their education, and children are free to ask them back, they will become more involved in their children’s education by knowing and understanding more about their grades, curriculum, and behaviour. - Volunteering
+• Communication: When parents ask their children questions about their education, and children are free to ask them back, they will become more involved in their children’s education by knowing and understanding more about their grades, curriculum, and behaviour.

-Parents should have the opportunity to get directly involved with volunteering in the classroom and in other areas around the school. - Home learning
+• Volunteering: Parents should have the opportunity to get directly involved with volunteering in the classroom and in other areas around the school.

-Not only can parents encourage learning by supporting their children with homework projects and assignments, but with life experience and knowledge themselves, they can provide an invaluable educational resource. - Decision making
+• Home learning: Not only can parents encourage learning by supporting their children with homework projects and assignments, but with life experience and knowledge themselves, they can provide an invaluable educational resource.

-Parents that get involved in local advocacy, education support groups, and school boards can engage with their child’s education at a higher level, influencing change, and modelling leadership skills. - Community
+• Decision making: Parents that get involved in local advocacy, education support groups and school boards can engage with their child’s education at a higher level, influencing change and modelling leadership skills.

-Schools and their local community go hand in hand.
-As a result, parents that are involved in one are likely to be involved in the other.
+• Community: Schools and their local community go hand in hand.
+As a result, parents involved in one are likely to be involved in the other.

 What are the benefits of increased parental engagement in schools?